mike01/pypacker/README.md

 very few lines of python-code.

 Please feel free to post bug-reports / patches / feature-requests.
-Please read the bugtracker for already knwown bugs before filing a new one!
+Please read the bugtracker for already known bugs before filing a new one!

 ### Prerequisites
 - Python 3.x